schoolofdevops/kubernetes-labguide/chapters/3_install_kubernetes.md

 ```
 The above steps has to be followed in all the nodes.

+`Begin from the following step if using a pre configured lab environment`

 ## Initializing Master

 This tutorial assumes **kube-01**  as the master and used kubeadm as a tool to install and setup the cluster.
 This section also assumes that you are using vagrant based setup provided along with this tutorial.
 If not, please update the IP address of the master accordingly.

-To initialize master, run this on kube-01
+To initialize master, run this on kube-01 (1st node)

+`replace 192.168.56.101 with the actual IP of your node`

 ```
 kubeadm init --apiserver-advertise-address 192.168.56.101 --pod-network-cidr=192.168.0.0/16